 What parameters have been taken into account?

-Based on the residential zip codes of the patients in the sample, the researches calculated the annual exposure for the following air quality parameters:
+Based on the residential zip codes of the patients in the sample, the researchers calculated the annual exposure for the following air quality parameters:

 - Nitrogen dioxide (NO2)